KevinMatte/demo/bin/README.md

 # General

-All scripts must be run from the demo repository root, not from bin or elsewhere.
+All scripts must be run from the demo_ui repository root, not from bin or elsewhere.